withastro/astro/.changeset/curvy-otters-jog.md

 'astro': minor
 ---

-Refactor type for integration hooks to be extensible from an interface on the global `Astro` namespace.
+Refactors the type for integration hooks so that integration authors writing custom integration hooks can now allow runtime interactions between their integration and other integrations.

+This internal change should not break existing code for integration authors.

-To declare your own hooks for integrations extend the interface by adding the following code in your integration:
+To declare your own hooks for your integration, extend the `Astro.IntegrationHooks` interface:

 ```ts
 // your-integration/types.ts